 This week we celebrate Veterans Day, a day of appreciation and gratitude for all who have served in the United States Armed Forces.

+For me, the day hits close to home.
 My grandfather served as a career Army officer.
 My father grew up moving from base to base as his father was ordered to different locations by the Army.
-They lived in Kansas, Germany, France and Columbus, Ga., where my father graduated high school.
+They lived in Kansas, Germany, France and Columbus, Georgia, where my father graduated from high school.

-When I was young, we traveled as a family to the Panama Canal Zone, where my grandfather was stationed.
+When I was a child, my family and I traveled to the Panama Canal Zone, where my grandfather was stationed.
 I don't remember the canal, but I do remember playing cowboys and Indians with my Aunt Candy, who is six months older than I am.

-The reality of war is different -- it's ugly, it's deadly, and unfortunately, sometimes it's unavoidable.
-When it is unavoidable, we are lucky to have men and women who are willing to serve our country and make the ultimate sacrifice, if necessary.
+As an adult, I know that the reality of war is different -- it's ugly, deadly and sometimes unavoidable.
+When it is unavoidable, we are blessed to have men and women who are willing to serve our country and make the ultimate sacrifice, if necessary.

 We are a nation born out of war.
-We declared ourselves independent from the British in 1776.
-It took us eight years to earn our independence from the British through the American Revolutionary War.
+After we declared ourselves independent from the British in 1776, it took us eight years to earn our independence through the Revolutionary War.